The Sensemaker

 • do these things while continuing to fulfil the duties of prime minister.

-A shellacking.
-In line with its gloomy expectations, Labour performed poorly in the local elections on several fronts.
-It lost power to Plaid Cymru in Wales, failed to regain Scotland from the SNP, and lost thousands of seats in England, primarily to Reform but also the Greens.
+Anyone but Labour.
+This record was punished in last week’s local and parliamentary elections, in which Labour suffered historic losses.
+It gave up power to Plaid Cymru in Wales, failed to regain Scotland from the SNP, and lost thousands of seats in England to Reform and the Greens.

 I’m not leaving.
 Starmer was bullish in an interview with The Observer this weekend, defying calls to set out a timeline for his departure and telling Rachel Sylvester that he saw his government as a 10-year project.
-He plans to seek closer alignment with Europe, which has gone from being the issue-that-shall-not-be-named to a potential vote winner.
+His critics seized on that as typically tin-eared.
+Still, he plans to seek closer alignment with Europe, which has gone from being the issue-that-shall-not-be-named to a potential vote winner.

 And vote loser.
 Although embracing the EU could conceivably win back some Labour voters who have jumped ship to the Greens or the Lib Dems, it may not do much to regain those who plumped for Reform in historic Labour heartlands in England and Wales.